 5. How I clean my brushes

-In order to help your watercolor brushes last longer there are certain methods to cleaning during painting and after.
+In order to help your watercolor brushes last longer there are certain methods for cleaning during painting and after.

 - Tips to cleaning the brush during the painting process: